Feeding Therapy: It's Not Just About Swallowing

 - "Melanie really does make meal times fun.
 She helps to explain WHY picky eating may occur from a physiological standpoint & shows how simple behavior modification techniques can turn things around.
 I struggled for years with my own son & had many “aha” moments during her talk.
 I enjoyed her so much the first time that I attended the same course again a year later.
 It is so rewarding to help spare parents the agony I had by using the strategies & knowledge I learned through her course”

 - “Feeding Therapy: It’s Not Just About Swallowing” is an excellent course.
 Melanie is an outstanding presenter who is engaging and has a great sense of humor.
 As a mom and a therapist, I have been able to use specific strategies from Melanie with my own son, who I term a “selective eater” with success.
 I highly recommend this course.

-What to Bring/Wear: Participants should wear comfortable clothes for labs, preferably no jeans.
+What to Bring/Wear: Participants should wear comfortable clothes for labs.

 Meals: Continental breakfast will be provided; lunch is on your own.